THE FAMILY COLLECTION

 What do you do when they're not grown yet?
 Here's what you can do:

-- Give them hugs (and don't let go too quickly.)
+- First, give them hugs (and don't let go too quickly.)

 - Read them chapter books they can look forward to daily.